 You might hate the idea of spending less time in the gym or park doing intense exercise – but if you're training too much, the chances are you're also affecting your metabolism, hormones and wellbeing.

 3. Add in calming recovery tools

 Intense exercise tends to stimulate the production of adrenalin and sympathetic nervous system.
 While great for boosting energy in the now, it can affect deep sleep and subsequently affect energy the next day.
-Adding calming recovery sessions such as yoga, meditation and massage is a highly beneficial way to calm the parasympathetic nervous system, reducing heart rate, increasing feelings of wellbeing and balancing energy levels and sleep.
+Adding calming recovery sessions such as yoga, meditation and massage is a highly beneficial way to calm the parasympathetic nervous system, reducing heart rate, increasing feelings of wellbeing, mental clarity and balancing energy levels and sleep.

 4. Make exercise fun and interesting

 If you're starting to feel fatigued and stale in the gym, consider changing your routine, or trying something completely new.
 There are some awesome classes to try, such as disco spin sessions, indoor wall climbing and CrossFit.
 Your brain will receive a dopamine hit and feel refreshed and energised by the new challenge.
 Creating a high energy playlist is another proven method of hacking the brain and giving you badass energy and motivation.

 5. Reward and treat yourself

 Another effective way to keep your mind energised for the gym, is to reward yourself for staying committed to get in shape.
 Treating yourself to some cool and sexy gym gear and be a great way to train with confidence and rock your style, while a healthy post-gym lunch with a workout partner is an excellent way to motivate your brain and release energising neurotransmitters and hormones.